BZIvanov/extract-color-from-text/README.md

 - GEOCODER_API_KEY - geocoder api key (read below how to use)

 - JWT_SECRET - jsonwebtoken secret
-- JWT_EXPIRES_IN - expiration time for the jswonwebtoken
-- JWT_COOKIE_EXPIRES_IN - expiration time for the jsonwebtoken cookies

 - SMTP_HOST - mail host (read below how to use)
 - SMTP_PORT - mail port, default 2525